Breastfeeding

 • The Bottom Line

-We know that Vitamin D is crucial in pregnancy for both mama and baby, but the truth is, Vitamin D is just as important (if not more) in postpartum.
+We know that Vitamin D is crucial in pregnancy during pregnancy but the truth is, Vitamin D is just as important (if not more) in postpartum.

 What is Vitamin D